-- 5.4.2.6.2 Recording of Evidence.
-The record of jury actions, the decision and the reasons for it, and copies of evidence, shall be sent to FAI by the Jury President in case an appeal to FAI is made later - 5.4.2.6.3 Quorum.
-A quorum for a Representative Jury is 2/3 of the total membership, including the President of the Jury.
-A quorum for a Nominated Jury is three, including its President. - 5.4.2.6.4.
-Voting.
-Decisions shall be reached by a simple majority.
-A secret ballot shall be held, if requested by a jury member. - 5.4.2.7 Dissolution of the International Jury - 5.4.2.7.1 The Jury shall only cease its functions after it has given its decision on all protests which have been correctly made.
-If no protests are outstanding it shall not cease its functions until the time limit set for the receipt of protests following the last task. - 5.4.2.7.2 The last action of the Jury is to verify and approve the competition results of the event and declare the event valid providing it has been conducted in accordance with the rules and the decisions of the Jury. - 5.4.3 FAI JUDGES - 5.4.3.1 ASCs shall appoint Judges for events requiring, in whole or in part, subjective evaluation of a performance or for other duties as specified in the specialised sections of the Sporting Code. - 5.4.3.2 The ASC concerned shall decide upon the qualifications, experience and knowledge of rules and regulations required for its Judges. - 5.4.3.3 NACs shall submit to the ASC concerned the names of candidates for recognition as International Judges.
-Upon recognition the ASC will make available to FAI a list of those Judges. - 5.4.3.4 The Chief Judge shall be appointed by the ASC concerned and has the responsibility to organize the work to be carried out by the International Judges and to report results to the Event Director. - 5.5.
-OPERATIONAL OFFICIALS.
-The NAC hosting a First Category Event shall appoint an Event Director, Stewards and such other Operational Officials as is required by the ASC concerned. - 5.5.1 The Event Director - 5.5.1.1 The Event Director shall be in overall operational charge of the sporting event.
+Attendance.
+Participation at Jury meetings is compulsory for Jury members,

+- 5.4.2.7 Dissolution of the International Jury - 5.4.2.7.1 The Jury shall only cease its functions after it has given its decision on all protests which have been correctly made.
+If no protests are outstanding it shall not cease its functions until the time limit set for the receipt of protests following the last task. - 5.4.2.7.2 The last action of the Jury is to verify and approve the competition results of the event and declare the event valid providing it has been conducted in accordance with the rules and the decisions of the Jury.

+5.4.3 FAI JUDGES

+- 5.4.3.1 ASCs shall appoint Judges for events requiring, in whole or in part, subjective evaluation of a performance or for other duties as specified in the specialised sections of the Sporting Code. - 5.4.3.2 The ASC concerned shall decide upon the qualifications, experience and knowledge of rules and regulations required for its Judges. - 5.4.3.3 NACs shall submit to the ASC concerned the names of candidates for recognition as International Judges.
+Upon recognition the ASC will make available to FAI a list of those Judges. - 5.4.3.4 The Chief Judge shall be appointed by the ASC concerned and has the responsibility to organize the work to be carried out by the International Judges and to report results to the Event Director.

+5.5 OPERATIONAL OFFICIALS

+The NAC hosting a First Category Event shall appoint an Event Director, Stewards and such other Operational Officials as is required by the ASC concerned.

+5.5.1 THE EVENT DIRECTOR

+- 5.5.1.1 The Event Director shall be in overall operational charge of the sporting event.

 He shall have a Deputy Director and Technical Officials to assist him.
+The Event

-The Event Director and Deputy shall be approved by the relevant ASC. - 5.5.1.2 The Event Director is responsible for good management and the smooth and safe running of the event.
+Director and Deputy shall be approved by the relevant ASC. - 5.5.1.2 The Event Director is responsible for good management and the smooth and safe running of the event.
 He shall make operational decisions in accordance with the rules of the Sporting Code and competition rules.
 He can penalise or disqualify a competitor for misconduct or infringement of the rules.
-He shall attend meetings of the International Jury and give evidence if requested. - 5.5.1.3 The Event Director shall publish the officially accepted entry list prior to the start of the event, issue daily results and the article on the event from the event Public Relations Officer and send the final entry list, full results and details of protests to the hosting NAC and to FAI within the specified time limits. - 5.5.2 Stewards - 5.5.2.1 Stewards are advisers to the Event Director.
+He shall attend meetings of the International Jury and give evidence if requested.

+5.5.1.3 The Event Director shall publish the officially accepted entry list prior to the start of the event, issue daily results and the article on the event from the event Public Relations Officer and send the final entry list, full results and details of protests to the hosting NAC and to FAI within the specified time limits.

+5.5.2 STEWARDS

+- 5.5.2.1 Stewards are advisers to the Event Director.
 They watch over the conduct of the event and report any unfairness or infringement of the Rules and Regulations or behaviour prejudicial to the safety of other competitors or the public or in any way harmful to the sport.
 They assemble information and facts concerning matters to be considered by the International Jury.
-Specific rules on the appointment and duties of Stewards may be included by an ASC in its Specialised Section of the Sporting Code.

-5.5.2.2 A Steward has no executive powers.
+Specific rules on the appointment and duties of Stewards may be included by an ASC in its Specialised Section of the Sporting Code. - 5.5.2.2 A Steward has no executive powers.
 He must not be a member of the Organising Committee.
 A Steward may attend a meeting of the International Jury as an observer or witness.